A Culture of Inclusion

 We aim to be a leader in inclusion and diversity because we believe diverse backgrounds and perspectives create stronger teams, unlock more innovation and – ultimately – contribute to greater societal impact.

 To drive accountability and action, our I&D governance structure ensures engagement at the highest levels of the organization.
-Our board of directors receives regular updates from our I&D Executive Council, which is chaired by our Chief Operating Officer.
-I&D metrics are also included in the corporate scorecard regularly reviewed by the board to assess our corporate performance, reflecting our view that advancing I&D is essential to our long-term business success.
+Our I&D Executive Council is chaired by our Chief Operating Officer and I&D metrics are included in the corporate scorecard regularly reviewed by the board, reflecting our view that advancing I&D is essential to our long-term business success.
 Our I&D strategy development and execution is led by our VP of Inclusion & Diversity and supported by a dedicated team of senior-level employees and task forces across different functions.
 Collectively, they bring to life the I&D initiatives that help us achieve our ambition for this critical priority.

 - Gender and ethnic minority representation – We continue to make progress toward having more diverse representation on our board, among executive leadership and within our overall workforce.
-Within our board of directors, four of our 12 directors, or one-third, are people of color (vs. 14% Fortune 500 average), two directors are Black, and five directors are women.
-Three of our 12 Executive Committee members are people of color and six are women.
-Within our workforce, underrepresented minorities represent 34% of our nonproduction employees (vs. 33% U.S. Census Bureau) and 30% of our nonproduction managers in the U.S. (vs. 30% U.S. Census Bureau).
-Women represent 51% of our nonproduction employees and 44% of our nonproduction managers globally.
-Building upon our public disclosure of EEO-1 data in our FY20 Annual Report, we are embarking on additional analysis of our workforce demographics to develop a more relevant and actionable perspective of our gender and ethnic minority representation.
+Within our board of directors, four of our 12 directors, or one-third, are people of color (vs. 18% Fortune 500 average ), two directors are Black, and five directors are women.
+Two of our 13 Executive Committee members are people of color and six are women.
+As of June 30, 2021, people of color represent 38% of our nonproduction employees and 31% of our nonproduction managers in the U.S. Women represent 52% of our nonproduction employees and 46% of our nonproduction managers globally.
+To develop a more relevant and actionable perspective of our gender and ethnic minority representation, we are now publicly disclosing global workforce representation based on Clorox’s job categorization in our integrated annual report as well as providing EEO-1 data for our fiscal and calendar years (see Disclosures section below).

 - Inclusion index*– We want our employees to feel included and supported so that they may thrive professionally.
-That is why we measure the percentage of employees who feel a sense of inclusion at work, with the goal of parity across the company.
-In FY20 we set our baseline: Women – 80%; Ethnic Minorities –75%; Total Clorox –78%.
+That is why we measure the percentage of employees who feel a sense of inclusion at work, with the goal of parity across the total company, women, and people of color.
+Building on our FY20 baseline, in FY21, our survey results were: Women – 80% (unchanged); People of Color –76% (+1%); Total Clorox –79% (+1%).

 * A composite score for a set of survey questions we ask our employees, benchmarked against industry and/or other norms